kabarton62/NetworkingLabs/router_basic/lab2_configuration/Lab_Instructions.md

 |h2|h1||
 |h2|h3||
 |h3|r1:eth3||

+**Table 7, Predicted Routes**

 ### Challenge 7: Test Routes with TRACEROUTE
 You attempted to predict routes between nodes.
 Now, use **traceroute** to test network function.
-Traceroute between the nodes and report the hops in the same format as in the previous challenge.
+Traceroute between the nodes and report the hops in the same format as in the previous challenge. **Report observed routes in Table 8, Observed Routes**.

 |Source|Destination|Hops (Example for h1 -> h2: h1, r1:eth1, r2:eth2, h2)|
 |---|---|---|